MCF/oddjob/README.md

 ## Environment ##

-oddjob is written in ruby and its only required dependency is a standard ruby install.  oddjob makes use of the built in ruby's [webrick](http://ruby-doc.org/stdlib-2.0.0/libdoc/webrick/rdoc/WEBrick.html) web server library.
+oddjob is written in ruby and its only required dependency is a standard ruby install.  oddjob makes use of ruby's built in [webrick](http://ruby-doc.org/stdlib-2.0.0/libdoc/webrick/rdoc/WEBrick.html) web server library.
 No gems are required for running oddjob.  oddjob has been tested with ruby 1.8.7 and up.